sawc21/Inventory-Management-/README.md

 - A pluggable `LowStockPolicy`
 - A `StockMovement` model that drives concurrent real time updates

+## Setup
+1. Download at least jdk version 17 from oracle.com
+2. Download maven from maven.apache.org
+3. Next, you need to add the path variables for execution.
+To do that, go to Start -> search for "edit the system environment variables" and hit enter -> in the dialog that pops up, click the button that reads, "Environment Variables..." -> click on "Path" under user variables and click "Edit" -> click new and locate and paste the java bin directory in (should look something like C:\Program Files\Java\jdk-24\bin) -> click new again -> paste the path of the maven bin directory
+(e.g. C:\maven-mvnd-1.0.3-windows-amd64\maven-mvnd-1.0.3-windows-amd64\bin) -> click ok
+-> click ok again
+4. Maven should now be configured so that windows knows where to find it.

+## Running the Application
+1. Clone the GitHub repository by saving it locally to your computer as a .zip file
+2. Extract the zip file and open the extracted folder
+3. Open the folder titled "Inventory-Management--main"
+4. Now, hold shift + right-click anywhere not on a file.
+A dropdown should appear.
+5. Click the option that says "Open PowerShell window here"
+6. Type in this command to run the application(include parantheses) mvn exec:java "-Dexec.mainClass=com.ims.app.Main"
+7. The application should display the inventory items as a list and their properties.
+Additionally, it displays the items that need to be restocked.

 This README reflects the current state of the project and the next planned steps.

 ---

 ## Current Status
+-Implemented add/remove item functionality

 ###  Domain Models